JayTG/105SRE_Cloud_Computing_AWS/README.md

 - Create a Microsoft Window Server Instaance using a security group with the ports: 22 80 and 3389 (3389 is important for Remote desktop protocol (RDP))
 - Connect the instance following the instructions on AWS
 - Open the asp.net solution in visual studio and
-- Follow this tutorial https://aws.amazon.com/getting-started/hands-on/host-net-web-app/ (even though it's older it still works for the most part)
+- Follow this tutorial https://aws.amazon.com/getting-started/hands-on/host-net-web-app/ (even though its older it still works for the most part)
 - After that and if that the api was published the webpage should show a 500 Error
 - Inside the windows instance install Windows Hosting Bundle https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-6.0.3-windows-hosting-bundle-installer
 -  Test the api by using it on postman (The web address is the public ip)